 About Dan Long And Shaun Hadsall

 A Google search will churn out a fair amount of information about the two authors.
-Dan Long is a long standing fitness coach to professional athletes and people from all walks of life.
+Dan Long is a long-standing fitness coach to professional athletes and people from all walks of life.

-He is based in Tampa, Florida, and is owner of the “Kill Mode Training Company”, as well as being one of the best authorities in “suspension training”, that kind of bodyweight workouts done with suspension traps like TRX, and author of best-selling suspension training blueprint called Suspension Revolution, of which you can read a review here.
+He is based in Tampa, Florida, and is the owner of the “Kill Mode Training Company”, as well as being one of the best authorities in “suspension training”, that kind of bodyweight workouts done with suspension straps like TRX, and author of best-selling suspension training blueprint called Suspension Revolution, of which you can read a review here.

 Likewise, Shaun Hadsall is a fitness professional with experience in unusual fat loss strategies.
 He also appeared in fitness magazines, TV and radio shows and was featured on ESPN as a spokesperson for EAS supplements.

 In 1998 Hadsall was a 1st Runner-up Grand Champion in Bill Phillips’s Body For LIFE contest.
 This led to him being voted America’s “Most Fit” Health & Fitness Pro by Club Solutions Magazine in 2008.
 He also owned and operated a franchise of Fitness Together.